porpup/Property_Rental_Management_Web_Site/README.md

 •	Create, update, delete, search, and list property manager accounts.\
 •	Update, delete, search, and list potential tenant accounts.\
 •	Maintain full control over the entire web site.
-#### Property Manager:
-•	Perform CRUD operations related to buildings, such as updating, viewing and deleting building details.\
-•	Perform CRUD operations related to apartments, including adding and managing apartment listings.\
-•	Keep track of the status of apartments, indicating whether they are available for rent.\
-•	Schedule appointments with potential tenants interested in viewing the properties.\
-•	View messages from potential tenants.\
-•	Report any important events or issues to the property owner when necessary.
 #### Potential Tenants:
 •	Create an online account through the Property Rental Management Web Site.\
 •	View apartment listings that suit their requirements.\